March 2026 DRAFT Minutes

 7 members of the public

-New village sign has been purchased and will replace the old one once it has been painted.
+ New village sign has been purchased and will replace the old one once it has been painted.

-Looking to place 2 cows either side of the A16 roundabout on the splays of Stonegate.
+ Looking to place 2 cows either side of the A16 roundabout on the splays of Stonegate.

-We will be spending a lot of money on updating the Park facilities through funding.
+ We will be spending a lot of money on updating the Park facilities through funding.

-Increased the work gangs to get more potholes repaired
+ Increased the work gangs to get more potholes repaired

-Q: about potholes on the A16
+Q: What’s being done about the potholes on the A16 on the Crowland stretch?

-A: larger holes are being filled, but smaller holes are being left for now.
+A: Larger holes are being filled, but smaller holes are being left for now.

-A: Report on FMS
+A: Report on Fix My Street.

 Q: Applegreen to Boston no potholes, but to Peterborough full of potholes.
 Did we get a dodgy bit of tarmac?